pwilmart/PAW_phospho/README.md

 - peptides with one PTMs
 - PTMs in the middle of the peptides
-- possible sites in peptide are not adjacent residues
+- possible sites in peptide are not at adjacent residues
 - peptides without co-eluting positional isomers

 What is common in phospho peptide data?

 - multiple phospho groups per peptide
-- phospho sites close the peptide N- or C-terminus
+- phospho sites close to the peptide N- or C-terminus
 - many S, T, or Y residues per peptide
 - many adjacent S, T, or Y residues
-- (maybe) co-eluting positional isomers
+- (likely) co-eluting positional isomers

 PTM work in proteomics is really hard.
 There are many assumptions in site localization algorithms and those assumptions are only met for a subset of the peptides.
-Treating site localization probabilities as rigorous computer values and invoking hard site localization probability cutoffs is not a smart thing to do.
+Treating site localization probabilities as rigorous computed values and invoking hard site localization probability cutoffs is not a smart thing to do.
 How well site localization works in "the wild" has not been proven well enough for me to trust using site localization as an upstream data filter.
-Another red flag is how often site localization probabilities are used to filter phospho peptide data.
+Another red flag is using site localization probabilities to filter phospho peptide data.

 ## Quantitative testing of peptide-centric data

 The above issues are related to identification of phospho peptides and reporting phospho peptide sites.
 Biological experiments involve comparing sample groups to see what phospho peptides are differentially abundant.
 Phospho peptide enrichment proteomics will run headlong into bottom-up quantitative proteomics.
 We need to think through how to summarize phospho peptide quantitative measurements for safer statistical testing.

 Most quantitative proteomics data is noisy at the measurement level (individual scans) and benefits from averaging measurements (provided you don't average away biological effects).
 Peptides can have multiple charge states, more than one MS2 scan can be acquired from the same peptide, Met residues can be oxidized during sample handling, peptides can be present in more than one fraction (in fractionated samples), peptides can have phospho groups attached to different residues, and peptides can have different numbers of phospho groups.

 Combining multiple PSMs makes sense for most of these cases.
 I view site localization as not very robust, so combining PSMs when the phospho site is on different residues in the same peptide sequence also makes sense (to me).
 The total number of phospho groups in a protein region might have biological significance, so combining peptides that have different numbers of phospho groups might not be as okay.
 Combining as many PSMs as possible before statistical testing will reduce measurement noise and reduce the number of statistical tests (reducing effects of multiple testing corrections).

 ## Summary of main concepts